Maid

 Maid in Middle English meant an unmarried woman, especially a young one, or specifically a virgin.
-These meanings lived on in English until recent times (and are still familiar from literature and folk music), alongside the sense of the word as a type of servant.
+These meanings remained persistent in the English language until recent times (and remain familiar in literature and folk music), alongside word's sense as a type of servant.

 Description

 Maids perform typical domestic chores such as laundry, ironing, cleaning the house, grocery shopping, cooking, and caring for household pets.
 They may also take care of children, although there are more specific occupations for this, such as nanny.
 In some poor countries, maids take care of the elderly and people with disabilities.
 Many maids are required by their employers to wear a uniform.

 In the contemporary Western world, comparatively few households can afford live-in domestic help, usually relying on cleaners, employed directly or through an agency (maid service).

 Many services historically provided by maids have been substituted with home appliances.

 In less developed nations, various factors ensure a labour source for domestic work: very large differences in the income of urban and rural households, widespread poverty, fewer educated women, and limited opportunities for the employment of less educated women.

 Legislation in many countries makes certain living conditions, working hours, or minimum wage a requirement of domestic service.
-Nonetheless, the work of a maid has always been hard, involving a full day, and extensive duties.
+Nonetheless, the work of a maid has always been hard, involving a full day and extensive duties.
 Maids would be familiar with hard work and typically worked long hours in a week.